1tux/doublespeak/README.md

 }
 ```

-## Contributing
+## 🤝 Contributing

-This is a research implementation.
-Contributions for:
+Contributions are welcome for:
 - Additional interpretability tools
 - Defense mechanisms
 - Extended attack variants
 - Improved documentation

-are welcome via pull requests.
+Please submit pull requests to the main repository.

-## License
+## 📝 License

 MIT License (for research purposes only)

+## 🔒 Responsible Disclosure

+This work was shared with safety teams at major AI labs prior to publication.
+Please use responsibly.

-## Contact
+## 📞 Contact

 For questions about the research, please open an issue or refer to the paper.

----

-**Responsible Disclosure**: This work was shared with safety teams at major AI labs prior to publication.
-Please use responsibly.